data-apis/scipy-2023-presentation/paper.rst

 measured.

 To this end, we established four objectives for the array API standard.
-1) Make it possible for array-consuming libraries to accept and operate on arrays from multiple different array libraries.
+1) Allow array-consuming libraries to accept and operate on arrays from multiple different array libraries.
 2) Establish a common set of standardized APIs and behaviors, enabling more sharing and code reuse.
 3) For new array libraries, offer a concrete API that can be adopted as is.
 4)